 In Bayer and McCreight's 1972 paper introducing B-trees, they suggested that each node contain key/value pairs, along with pointers to subtrees.
-Practical applications today instead use a variant, sometimes called B^+ -trees.
-In a B+-tree, the nonleaf nodes contain just keys and pointers to subtrees, without the keys having any associated values.
+Practical applications today instead use a variant, sometimes called B^+ - trees.
+In a B^+ -tree, the nonleaf nodes contain just keys and pointers to subtrees, without the keys having any associated values.
 The keys in these nodes are used solely for navigation to a subtree.
 The leaves contain the key/value pairs that are the actual contents of the data structure.
-For example, a small B+-tree of extent map entries might be organized as shown in Figure 8.13.
-As an additional refinement, each leaf node usually contains pointers to the neighboring leaf nodes to its left and right.
-This speeds operations such as traversing the extents in order.
+For example, a small B^+ -tree of extent map entries might be organized as shown in Figure 8.13.

-Figure 8.12 Inserting 16 into the illustrated B-tree, which has node-capacity 4, causes a node to split, with the median key moving into the parent.
+Figure 8.12: Inserting 16 into the illustrated B-tree, which has node-capacity 4, causes a node to split, with the median key moving into the parent.